 Do it at the end of the cooking time.
 My recommendation would be about an hour before the end of cooking time.

-Reason for this is the fact that in the end the biggest part of cooking is done and the thing that is happening in the last hour is melting and deepening of tastes.
+The reason for this is that in the end, the biggest part of cooking is done, and the thing that is happening in the last hour is the melting and deepening of tastes.

 So what happens when you lift the lid early?